 From JARE-14 to JARE-28 (1986/1987), NORPAC standard net sampling sites were mainly within the western part of the Indian Ocean Sector.
 Thereafter, sampling stations were shifted to the east where the cruise tracks of the icebreaker Shirase remained along the same cruise track each season, beginning with JARE-29 (1987/1988).
 Regular sampling has been conducted from the icebreaker Shirase at five stations along longitude 110°E, ranging from 40°S to 60°S in December.
 Likewise, sampling is carried out at five stations along 150°E, ranging from 64°S to 45°S in March on its return voyage.
-The transect covered by T/V Umitaka-maru also comprises six stations along 110°E, ranging from 40°S to ca. 65°S (ice edge).
-Sampling data from its traverse in January 2017 are also presented herein.
+The same transect covered by T/V Umitaka-maru also comprises six stations along 110°E, ranging from 40°S to ca. 65°S (ice edge).
+Sampling data from its traverse in January 2018 are also presented herein.
 Typically, routine sampling stations during the two ships' surveys are located at intervals of 5 degrees of latitude.
-In JARE-58, sampling station KC2 (45°S, 110°E) of the T/V Umitaka-maru was omitted because of rough seas.
-The locations of sampling stations of the icebreaker Shirase and the T/V Umitaka-maru during JARE-58 are shown in Figures 1 and 2.
+In JARE-60, sampling station L07 (60°S, 150°E) and L09 (50°S, 150°E) of the icebreaker Shirase were omitted because of rough seas.
+The locations of sampling stations of the icebreaker Shirase and the T/V Umitaka-maru during JARE-60 are shown in Figures 1 and 2.